mdickinson/bigfloat/docs/source/tutorial/index.rst

    >>> div(355, 113, context=single_precision)
    BigFloat.exact('3.14159298', precision=24)

-Similarly, the ``sub`` function corresponds to Python's subtraction operation.
+Similarly, the :func:`sub` function corresponds to Python's subtraction operation.
 To fully appreciate some of the subtleties of the ways that binary arithmetic operations might be performed, note the difference in the results of the following: